Diagnosing chaos with projected ensembles of process tensors: Results

 Recently, it has been shown that the Shannon observational entropy of a local subsystem will generically increase in time in isolated systems due to equilibration~\cite{Linden2008, Safranek2019a,*Safranek2019b, PRXQuantum.6.010309}.
 In App.~\ref{Appendix:dyn_growth_t}, we apply the approach taken in Ref.~\cite{PRXQuantum.6.010309} to show that on average for most times the quantum dynamical entropy will be equilibrated.
 We use the continuity of the R\'enyi-2 entropy~\cite{Chen_2016}, combined with Eq.~\eqref{distance_bound} to obtain the following bound on the time-averaged distance between the QDE and its equilibrium value,

 We can then straightforwardly apply Markov's inequality to obtain a bound on the probability of the QDE being outside some distance from the QDE of the equilibrium process:

-The bounds in Eqs.~\eqref{eq:dyn_ent_time_bound} and~\eqref{eq:markov_bound} will be satisfied for all dynamics; however, the tightness of the bound is dependent on the number of interventions $n_B$ and the effective dimension of the initial state.
+The bounds in Eqs.~\eqref{eq:dyn_ent_time_bound} and~\eqref{eq:markov_bound} will be satisfied for all dynamics provided the Hamiltonian has no degeneracies; however, the tightness of the bound is dependent on the number of interventions $n_B$ and the effective dimension of the initial state.
 The bound in Eq.~\eqref{eq:dyn_ent_time_bound} will be tight when

 We have previously seen in Figs.~\hyperref[fig:dyn_ent]{2a},~\hyperref[fig:dyn_ent]{2b}, and~\hyperref[fig:dyn_ent]{2c} that the QDE for the chaotic models increases as a function of $\delta t$ up to a saturation point with few fluctuations.
 The non-chaotic models reach some saturation point with smaller QDE and with larger fluctuations.
 The interacting integrable XXZ model and chaotic IAA models have similar-sized fluctuations.
 These results indicate that low-entangled states have smaller effective dimensions for non-chaotic models than for chaotic models.
 Our numerical results indicate that the equilibrium QDE for chaotic systems is described by the Haar average, suggesting a form of ergodicity in which $\langle E(B:R)\rangle_{\infty} \approx \langle E(B:R)\rangle_{\text{Haar}}$.